ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 3. Responds with the Template File Format Code and Language Code for the Template File Format created successfully
 1. In case of Exceptions, system triggers relevant error messages.

+#### B. Create Template File Format in Master Data
+Update and Delete a Template File Format in Template File Format Masterdata DB

+(i)Update

+1. On receiving  a request to update a Template File Format with the input parameters (code, descr, lang_code and is_active) the system updates the Template File Format in the Template File Format DB for the Code received
+While updating the Template File Format the system perform the following steps
+1. Validates if all required input parameters have been received as listed below for each specific request
+•	code - character (36) - Mandatory
+•	descr - character (256) - Optional
+•	lang_code - character (3) - Mandatory
+•	is_active - boolean - Mandatory
+2. For the code received in the request, replaces all the data received in the request against the data existing in the Template File Format database against the same code.
+3. Deleted record are not updated
+4. Responds with data not found error if deleted record is received in the request
+5. Responds with the Template File Format Code and Language Code for the Template File Format updated successfully
+6. In case of Exceptions, system triggers relevant error messages

+(ii)Delete

+On receiving  a request to delete a Template File Format with the input parameters (code) the system updates the is_deleted flag to true in the Template File Format DB against the code received
+While deleting the Template File Format the system perform the following steps

+1. Validates if all required input parameters have been received as listed below for each specific request
+1.	code - character (36) - Mandatory
+2. Delete all records for the code received
+3. Deleted record are not deleted again
+4. Responds with data not found error if deleted record is received in the request
+5. Responds with dependency found error (Refer Acceptance criteria) if a record to be deleted is used as foreign key in the dependent table
+6. Responds with the Template File Format Code for the Template File Format deleted successfully
+7. In case of Exceptions, system triggers relevant error messages.

 ### 1.13 List of Template Types - Create
 MOSIP system can create Template Type in the Masterdata DB.